epimetheusgames/ProjectPrometheus/README.md

 - We will have working exports for Windows, Linux, and Mac.
 The game will also be able to run on a browser using HTML5.
 - This game is designed to be used with a keyboard and a mouse or a bluetooth/USB controller.
 - We have an efficiency mode which removes most particle systems and changes some calculations, so our game can run on most computers.
-- You probably need at least 1 GB of RAM to run.
 - Godot uses gdscript, which is Godot’s own programming language, along with GLSL for shaders.
 - We’re using Beepbox (and some Beepbox mods) for music, Audacity for editing voice lines and recorded sound effects, and possibly SFXR for more rudimentary sounds.
 - We are using LibreSprite (A free and open source fork of Aseprite) and GIMP (GNU Image Manipulation Program) to make textures, which will be pixel art.

+## Recomended requirements (does not require efficiency rendering mode)

+This section will be updated once we have tested the game on different hardware.

+## Minimum requirements (requires efficiency rendering mode)

 ## Copyright

 Copyright (C) 2024 Carson Bates, Liam Siegel, Elouan Grimm, Alejandro Belgique, and Ranier Szatlocky.
 All rights reserved.

-Any scripts and assets (and file in general) in this repository are copyrighted even if they do not contain a copyright notice.
+Any scripts and assets (and files in general) in this repository are copyrighted EVEN if they do not contain a copyright notice.
+Any generated persistant data files (for example in %APPDATA% or .local folders of the machine) may be shared freely.
+Epimetheus Games is not a legal entity or corporation.
+Epimetheus Games refers to Carson Bates, Liam Siegel, Elouan Grimm, Alejandro Belgique, and Ranier Szatlocky.

 ## Contact